wario123/IDD-Fa18-Lab3/README.md

 **a.
 Based on the readings from the serial monitor, what is the range of the analog values being read?**

-The range is from 0 to 1023
+The range is from 0 to 1023.

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+The arduino 10-bit analog to digital converter.

 ## Part B. RGB LED